ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-device-management.md

 #### Single-device update

 Mbed CLI allows development with a device for testing purposes with the `mbed dm update device` command.
-Once you have run `mbed dm init`, you can perform updates on a single device by:
+After following the steps in Project Setup, you can perform firmware updates on a single-device by:

 ```
 $ mbed compile